Content from Read case data

 Introduction

-Let’s start by loading the package incidence2 to aggregate linelist data by groups and visualize epicurves.
-We’ll use {simulist} to simulate outbreak data, and {tracetheme} for complementary figure formatting.
-We’ll use the pipe %>% to connect some of their functions, including others from the packages dplyr and ggplot2, so let’s also call to the tidyverse package:
+Let’s start by loading the incidence2 package to aggregate the linelist data according to specific characteristics, and visualize the resulting epidemic curves (epicurves) that plot the number of new events (i.e. case incidence over time).
+We’ll use the simulist package to simulate the outbreak data to analyse, and {tracetheme} for figure formatting.
+We’ll use the pipe operator (%>%) to connect some of their functions, including others from the dplyr and ggplot2 packages, so let’s also call to the {tidyverse} package.

 R